 We are a member of the DIPS.
 Dutch International Primary Schools have two things in common:

-- There is the connection with the mother school, which is Dutch education and the Dutch language.
-All international schools have an integration programme that is run together with the mother school.
+- There is a connection with the mother school which is conform to the Dutch education and language.
+All international schools have an integration programme that is run in collaboration with the mother school.

 - There is a high level of focus on international education, with English as the language of instruction.
-All schools are member of the either IB Primary Year Program, (IB-PYP) or the International Primary Curriculum (IPC).
-This gives us the opportunity to really work together in a community of Dutch International Schools.
+All schools are a member of the either the IB Primary Year Program (IB-PYP) or the International Primary Curriculum (IPC/IEYP).
+This gives us the opportunity to really collaborate with a community of Dutch International Schools.